New Technologies, new features, bigger and better community, more tools...

 Let's focus on the Hyper upgrade to Tableau Server.

 + If you are already in Project Maestro join the Community Group.
-This is open and welcome to the public: Project Maestro!
+This is open and welcome to the public: The specified item was not found.!

 This week, I wanted to thank all of our users who helped our community in 2017!
 You have been instrumental in making this community even better